 - 16.1 This policy was first reviewed and approved in its current format by the Governing Body May and October 2014.
 The Governing Body undertakes an annual review of the Child Protection (Safeguarding) Policy and Procedures and of the efficiency with which the related duties have been discharged. - 16.2 When carrying out its annual review of Safeguarding practices, the Governing Body will review its findings in order to identify the processes undertaken and decisions made.
 The review should include monitoring of awareness of Safeguarding procedures including medical professionals.
-Any weaknesses or deficiencies identified in the Policy and Procedures will be remedied immediately. - 16.3 The DSL presents three anonymised reports per year to the Governing Body for information and review and meets regularly with the designated member of the Governing Body. - 16.4 In addition, the Safeguarding Committee of the Governing Body, carries out the front line scrutiny of the DSL and Deputy DSLs' work and records; including referrals to external agencies; regular recorded meetings between the DSL and the Member of Governing

-Body with responsibility for Safeguarding.
+Any weaknesses or deficiencies identified in the Policy and Procedures will be remedied immediately. - 16.3 The DSL presents three anonymised reports per year to the Governing Body for information and review and meets regularly with the designated member of the Governing Body. - 16.4 In addition, the Safeguarding Committee of the Governing Body, carries out the front line scrutiny of the DSL and Deputy DSLs' work and records; including referrals to external agencies; regular recorded meetings between the DSL and the Member of Governing Body with responsibility for Safeguarding.
 The Safeguarding Commission oversees the School's Child Protection and Safeguarding.

-Signed: MALCOLM EDGE SIGNATURE Malcolm Edge, Chair of Governing Body
+Signed off by Malcolm Edge, Chair of Governing Body

-Update History
+Main Update History

-April 30 2014 May 12 2014 1 October 2014 14 October 2014 29 May 2015 2 November 2015 1 February 2016 30 May 2016 30 August 2016 6 February 2017 3 March 2017 30 August 2018 7th September 2018 16th September 2019 19th October 2019 15th January 2020 12th September 2020 2nd October 2020 12th March 2021 9th August 2021 27th September 2021 18th October 2021 11th January 2022 30th August 2022
+19th October 2019 15th January 2020 2th September 2020 2nd October 2020 12th March 2021 9th August 2021 27th September 2021 18th October 2021 11th January 2022 30th August 2022 October 2022 November 2022